akalyankar012/IT-Capstone_ChorePal_App/FIREBASE_SETUP.md

 1. In Firebase Console, go to "Authentication"
 2. Click "Get started"
 3. Go to "Sign-in method" tab
+4. **Enable "Email/Password" provider** (this is required for our app)
-4. Enable "Phone" provider
+5. Optionally enable "Phone" provider for future features
-5. Add test phone numbers if needed
+6. Add test phone numbers if using phone authentication

 ## Step 6: Create Firestore Database